Sihanoukville has grown rapidly the past years and now attracts a big amount of investors and tourists.

 Some of the biggest and most popular real estate companies include:

 You can also turn to national real estate agents who operate from other cities in Cambodia.

-Prices have increased much the past years, mainly due to a big influx of Mainland Chinese.
-An open policy for foreigners and friendly relations between China and Cambodia are some of the main reasons.
+Prices have increased much in the past years, mainly due to a big influx of Mainland Chinese.
+Open policy for foreigners and friendly relations between China and Cambodia are some of the main reasons.

 If you want to buy land in Cambodia, you have four different land types to choose between:

 - Downtown land

 - Residential land